-The qualification must be assessed in line with the Construction Skills Consolidated Assessment Strategy and must be internally assessed by an appropriately experienced and qualified assessor.
+The qualifications must be assessed in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.

+This qualification must be internally assessed by an appropriately experienced and qualified assessor.

 Each candidate is required to produce a portfolio of evidence which demonstrates their achievement of all of the learning outcomes and assessment criteria for each unit.